dstogov/ir/README.md

 A presentation about IR framework design and implementation details is available at [researchgate](https://www.researchgate.net/publication/374470404_IR_JIT_Framework_a_base_for_the_next_generation_JIT_for_PHP).

 IR is used as a base for PHP JIT since PHP-8.4.
-It's also used as a back-end for experemental [Rationl C Compiler](http://github.com/dstogov/rcc).
+It's also used as a back-end for experimental [Rational C Compiler](http://github.com/dstogov/rcc).

 Anyway, this is not a stable finished product yet.
 It’s still under development.